reagent/fleakr/README.markdown

     >> user.groups.first.id
     => "14581414@N00"

-You can also grab photos for a particular set:
+When accessing a set, you can also grab all the photos that are in that set:

     >> user.sets.first
     => #<Fleakr::Set:0x1195bbc @title="The Decapitator", @id="72157603480986566", @description="">